-Here is the June edition of Caffe Lena's monthly concert guide to help you choose your live music!
+This is Caffe Lena's concert guide to help you plan your shows for the month of October.
 This guide includes artists who are brand new to the Caffe Lena stage, local favorites, special performances that might not be on your radar and concerts that are sure to...